Urge Congress to hold the Trump administration accountable for spreading misinformation on hurricane impacts and censoring scientists.

 What's at Stake

-Science and democracy are powerful partners.
-The United States was founded on the conviction that an informed citizenry, armed with evidence and reason, can make wise decisions that promote public health, safety and well-being.
+The partnership between science and democracy can help get us out of this mess.
+The United States was founded on the conviction that an informed public, armed with evidence and reason, can make wise decisions that serve the common good.
 Throughout our history, science has helped our nation deliver on that promise.

-The Center is empowering citizens and scientists: highlighting the role of science in solving critical problems through original research and analysis, breaking down barriers between scientific knowledge and the public, and bringing scientists and communities together through initiatives like the UCS Science Network and our Branscomb Forums.
+The Center is empowering communities and scientists: highlighting the role of science in solving critical problems, breaking down barriers between scientific knowledge and the public, helping to make science a tool for racial equity and justice, and helping scientists and communities collaborate to solve problems through the UCS Science Network.

-In all these ways, the Center is working to keep the partnership between science and democracy strong.
+In all these ways, the Center is working to strengthen the partnership between science and democracy.
 And there’s a lot that you can do, too.

 Director, Center for Science and Democracy

 The Center for Science and Democracy Steering Committee is a group of distinguished experts on science and public policy with a broad range of interests and achievements who provide strategic guidance to the Center's work.
 Learn more >

 For over a decade, UCS has been working to promote scientific integrity in government, to protect targeted scientists, to strengthen science-based public protections, and to push back against misinformation.

 Even before Donald Trump's inauguration, his Cabinet picks signaled that his administration will be no friend to science.
 The Center for Science and Democracy is closely monitoring the Trump administration and the 115th Congress—and we'll be mobilizing Americans to stand up for science whenever it's undermined or disregarded.